ihowell/ihowell.github.io/_posts/2022-01-27-contrastive-explanation.md

 Suppose now the banker has gotten tired of accepting and rejecting all of these loan applications and wants to automate the process.
 They decide to build an automated system and use their past accepted and rejected applications in the training process.
-To train the system, the banker splits the applications into two sets, a set used to train the system composed of 90% of the applications and a set used to evaluate the system once training is completed composed of the remaining 10%.
+The banker uses 90% of their previous applications to train the system and the remaining 10% of their previous applications to evaluate it.
 After training, the system performs relatively well on the test set with 99% accuracy.

 Now comes the problem.
 Suppose Alice is in a peculiar financial situation, such that none of the data in the training set comes close to her situation.
 How can we expect the system to correctly decide if her loan should be accepted?
-We can't.
+Simply put, we can't without knowing more about the system, especially because machine learning models inherently do not extrapolate well.
 In the same way, if a contrastive explanation would result in features outside of the scope of the training data, then we can't really know whether the contrastive example is itself valid.

 ## 5. Causality